 wp_users

-table, locate the row that corresponds to your admin username.
+table, locate the row corresponding to your admin username.
 Click on the “Edit” option next to this row.

 Step 5: Reset Your Password